hpc/charliecloud/doc/tutorial.rst

 Network
 ~~~~~~~

-Charliecloud containers share the host's network namespace, so most network
+Charliecloud containers share the host’s network namespace, so most network
 things should be the same.

 However, SSH is not aware of Charliecloud containers.
 If you SSH to a node